FleekHQ/fleek-blog/content/posts/fleek-network-managing-the-key-store.md

 There are many other ways of getting compromised, but hopefully the ones put above give you a good starting idea!

 Remember, the node provider is the only one responsible when managing the key store!
-Nor Fleek Network, or the most sophisticated AI system presently can compromise the cryptography in use to help you out.
+Neither Fleek Network, nor the most sophisticated AI system presently can compromise the cryptography in use to help you out.

 ## Conclusion